raacker/raacker.github.io_backup/_posts/data_science/2017-06-26-some-package-installation-tips-of-r.markdown

 [ggmap](https://github.com/dkahle/ggmap) is really amazing tool.
 You can use google map and draw circles or any things for good looking plots.
 But if you face impossible-to-solve problems? here we go.

-Most of case, just these two were problem.
+Most of the cases, just these two were problems.
 Almost every packages will be installed without any scream.

 {% highlight bash %}
 $ sudo apt-get install libpng-dev libjpeg-dev
 {% endhighlight %}

 ggmap draws google map image for you.
-But sometimes, your machine doesn't have these library.
+But sometimes, your machine doesn't have these library, jpeg and png.
 Just install them manually.

 <h3>2. tm</h3>